sixeyed/docker-windows-workshop/slides/sections/metrics-runtime.md

 Here's a new version of the [web application Dockerfile](./docker/metrics-runtime/signup-web/Dockerfile).
 It packages a metrics exporter utility.

-The utilit app reads from Windows Performance Counters and publishes them as an API on port `50505`.
+The utility app reads from Windows Performance Counters and publishes them as an API on port `50505`.

 > The web code is unchanged.
 The exporter comes from the [dockersamples/aspnet-monitoring](TODO) sample app.